 He says one reason fanciful coinages catch on is that their inventors think them “so absurd that no one will adopt them, little realizing that this is just the type of neologism we covet”.
 Duly encouraged, I set to work when recently asked if there’s an adjective for when someone “can’t do [something,] therefore [doesn’t] understand when it’s done properly and when it’s not”.

-No precise word came to mind,* but after a moment’s consideration I suggested ineptnorant (adj.), blending inept and ignorance – that is, someone both inept and ignorant of their ineptness.
+No precise word came to mind,* but after a moment’s consideration I suggested ineptnorant (adj.), blending inept and ignorant – that is, someone both inept and ignorant of their ineptness.
 The related noun and adverb are ineptnorance and ineptnorantly.
 Ineptnorant is almost 100% unlikely to spread, but if a few people adopt it then it may enjoy brief existence as a cult word.

 Twitter, though good for this kind of whimsy, is almost too ephemeral: I tweet some neologisms offhandedly then forget all about them.
 (That may be just as well, or I’d be turning more of them into T-shirts.)
 But here’s a selection I saved, serving more as idle jokes than practical contributions to the vocabulary: